Q: I can’t seem to find the origin of the phrase “in cahoots.” Any idea?

 The OED’s only two citations for the usage are from the 1500s (the earliest is a 1508 reference to a “foule cahute”).

-The word (if indeed it’s the same one) reappeared as “cahoot” in early 19th-century America, where the phrase “in cahoot with” meant in partnership or in league with.
+The word (if indeed it’s the same one) reappeared as “cahoot” in early 19th-century America, where the phrase “in cahoot” meant in partnership or in league with.

-The OED’s first citation for this sense comes from Chronicles of Pineville, a collection of sketches from the early 1800s about backwoods Georgia, by William T. Thompson: “I wouldn’t swar he wasn’t in cahoot with the devil.”
+The OED’s first citation comes from Chronicles of Pineville, a collection of sketches about backwoods Georgia by William T. Thompson from the early 1800s (specific date unknown): “I wouldn’t swar he wasn’t in cahoot with the devil.”

-The second quotation is from Samuel Kirkham’s English Grammar in Familiar Lectures (1829): “Hese in cohoot with me.”
+The dictionary’s next quotation is from Samuel Kirkham’s English Grammar in Familiar Lectures (1829): “Hese in cohoot with me.”
 (Kirkham lists it among provincialisms to be avoided.)

 “Only think of this!
 A rank Abolition Whig from the North in ‘cahoot’ with a rank anti-Abolition Whig from the South.”